AlpBilgin/notes/README.md

 3

 One of the hazards with force pushes happens when somebody else has made changes on top of the same branch in the remote copy of the repository.
 When you force-push your rewritten history, those commits will be lost.
-This is where `git push --force-with-lease` comes in—it will not allow you to force-push if the remote branch has been updated, which will ensure you don't throw away someone else's work.
+This is where `git push --force-with-lease` comes in—it will not allow you to force-push if the remote branch has been updated, which will ensure you don't overwrite  someone else's work.

 4